Table of Contents

 Foxelli, unlike most of its competitors, does not specialize in hammocks or hammock accessories, which is possibly why its XL mosquito netting for hammock use is so inexpensive.
-This low cost does not appear to impair the total value, as it does with a few of other budget-friendly models.
+This low cost does not appear to impair the total value, as it does with a few other budget-friendly models.

-The Foxelli XL, for example, is the largest model on our collection, at 12’ x 4’4 12”.
+The Foxelli XL, for example, is the largest model in our collection, at 12’ x 4’4 12”.
 While the size allows for more inner space and headroom, it also means that the Foxelli XL is the only choice we tested that can accommodate a double hammock.

 However, with an 11” x 9 45” profile, this hammock insect net suffers from the same size concerns as other larger models, as it does not compact down as well.
-To make matters worse, the Foxelli XL is one of the heaviest varieties, weighing in about 1 pound, making it unsuitable for hiking.
+To make matters worse, the Foxelli XL is one of the heaviest varieties, weighing about 1 pound, making it unsuitable for hiking.

 Despite this, the Foxelli XL is fairly sturdy, thanks to its reliable twin zippers and reinforced double-stitched seams.
 It’s also more user-friendly than others, thanks to knot-free cable locks.